Brainsware/bacon-site/Views/Articles/getting-started.markdown

 Bacon uses PHP files for storing all of its configurations.

-The skeleton project we provide comes with an Intro controller, which is set as the default fallback controller in `Config/Base.php`
+The skeleton project comes with an Intro controller, which is set as the default fallback controller in `Config/Base.php`

 The second config file you will want to look at is `Config/Database.php` Here are the basic options you will want to set for your database: